-As in recent years, the Premier's office requested the signed confidential disclosure statements.
-I was in receipt (via the Premier's office) of these signed confidential disclosure statements early in 2020 representing disclosures for the prior year.
-Due to the existence of the COVID 19 virus and steps taken by the Government of Nunavut to preclude spread of the virus in Nunavut, in March 2020 many measures were taken, including the requirement of most employees to work from home.
-As a result there was greater latitude extended regarding the provision of Disclosure Statements and the usual time frames for fulfillment of this obligation.
-At the Premier's request, I did a review and assessment of each of these statements, in the context of any real, perceived or potential conflict of interest.
-No concerns arose regarding this review.
+In recent years, I have initiated the request for provision of signed disclosure statements from deputy ministers and heads of public bodies through the deputy minster of the Department of Executive and intergovernmental Affairs.
+I was in receipt of these signed confidential disclosure statements early in 2021 representing disclosures for the prior year.
+Due to the existence of the COVID 19 virus, there was greater latitude extended regarding the provision of Disclosure Statements and the usual time frames for fulfillment of this obligation.
+I did a review and assessment of each of these statements, in the context of any real, perceived or potential conflict of interest.
+No concerns arose regarding as a result of this review.

-· Independent Officers of the Legislative Assembly
+Independent Officers of the Legislative Assembly

-Also in 2014, the Management and Services Board (MSB) of the Legislative Assembly made a determination, with a view to consistency at the most senior level of government, to require the Clerk of the Legislative Assembly, and four Independent Officers of the Legislative Assembly (Languages Commissioner, Information and Privacy Commissioner, Representative for Children and Youth, and Chief Electoral Officer) to submit confidential disclosure statements (with respect to assets, liabilities, sources of income, GN contracts and outside activities) to the Integrity Commissioner for his or her review.
+Also in 2014, the Management and Services Board (MSB) of the Legislative Assembly made a determination, with a view to consistency at the most senior level of government, to require the Clerk of the Legislative Assembly, and four Independent Officers of the Legislative Assembly (Languages Commissioner,

+Information and Privacy Commissioner, Representative for Children and Youth, and Chief Electoral Officer) to submit confidential disclosure statements (with respect to assets, liabilities, sources of income, GN contracts and outside activities) to the Integrity Commissioner for his or her review.
 The MSB directed that the Integrity Commissioner then report any findings of concern to the MSB.
 The format of the confidential disclosure statement adopted is broadly consistent with the format of the public disclosure statement submitted by MLAs pursuant to the Integrity Act.

-These annual confidential disclosure statements were received by me directly from four of the individuals by the deadline of January 31, 2019 representing activities and financial status during the prior year.
-The provision of these Statements included statements provided by newly appointed Officers - the Languages Commissioner and the Representative for Children and Youth.
+These annual confidential disclosure statements were received by me directly from all of the individuals by the deadline of January 29, 2021 representing activities and financial status during the prior year.
+The provision of these Statements included statements provided by the newly appointed Officer - the Information and Privacy Commissioner.
 No concerns arose as a result of my review of these statements.
+Results of the review of these statements are reported to the Management and Services Board through the Speaker of the Legislative Assembly.